Cursor Label

 Tracking and monitoring inventory is a challenge, especially if you have several stores or a large number of orders.
 And if you have several scattered warehouses as well, then inventory management can turn into a nightmare.

-For an enterprise resource planning platform, though, keeping an eye on the warehouse and supply chains 24/7 isn’t the slightest problem as they can track all items using serial numbers or RFID tags – even those that are still at the manufacturer site or in transit.
+For an ERP platform, though, keeping an eye on the warehouse and supply chains 24/7 isn’t the slightest problem as they can track all items using serial numbers or RFID tags – even those that are still at the manufacturer site or in transit.

 And besides the number of items or supplies you have, an ERP can also give you highly accurate data on customer demand, shipping and storage costs, any issues during manufacturing or shipping, and even alarm you of overstock and understock.